saucekid/MidiPlayer/README.md

 # MidiPlayer

 Virtual piano midi file autoplayer for Roblox.
-I am no longer updating this script, but pull requests are welcome.
+This is a fork of richie0866's MidiPlayer, it adds new features

 ## Install